~ 5 MIN READ

-Linking budget to strategy allows your organization to tell a story about its purpose and focus.
-For local governments, tying budget to strategy allows residents to understand how tax dollars are being put to good use to support the community based on their input.
-No matter what approach you take to budgeting, you still have an opportunity to link it to strategy to help people see the value in your budgeting process.
-When you link budget to strategy, you can stop dreading the process and instead, get inspired by budgeting!
+No matter what approach you take to budgeting, you have an opportunity to link it to strategy to help people see the value in your budget development process.
+When you link budget to strategy, you can stop dreading the budget process and instead, get inspired by budgeting!

 - Start by clearly defining long term goals (the first step in building your strategic plan).

 - Define the budgeting process.
 Four options for approaching your budget:

 - Priority-based budgeting (PBB)